To Rome with love: Off the beaten path

 Go in search of the perfect keyhole view of St Peter's

 This is the illusive Aventine Keyhole in Rome: peer through the tiny keyhole in the door of the Priory of the Knights of Malta on Piazza dei Cavalieri di Malta on Aventine Hill for the most stunning and perfectly framed view of the dome of St Peter's across the river.
-Almost impossible to photograph by night but I think I managed it despite hands shaking with the cold.
+Almost impossible to photograph by night but I somehow mange it despite hands shaking with the cold.
 Not quite a secret but also not quite the easiest spot to find as it's not signposted.
-Though it's not the only place to glimpse a view of St Peter's from across the river, it's a special one.
-We had it all to ourselves that night.
-One of my fondest memories of our trip.
+Though it's not the only place to glimpse a view of St Peter's from across the river, it's a special one and we have it all to ourselves.

 Getting there: Aventine Hill is close to the river, opposite Trastevere.
 It's probably equidistant between the Circo Massimo Metro stop and Piramide - about a ten minute walk from each.
 The Piazza is located to the left of the Basilica di Santa Sabina at the bottom of the street.